Brian O’Neill: Eclectic Percussionist, Drummer, and Composer

 - Various Arizona orchestras including Flagstaff Symphony (principal percussionist), Arizona Opera Ring Cycle Orchestra, Flagstaff Festival of the Arts Orchestra

 Ensembles: Musical Theater (drumset & percussion)

-- Providence Performing Arts Center: Motown the Musical (Fall 2015) (percussion)
+- Providence Performing Arts Center: Anastasia (National Tour) ('18) (drums and percussion), Motown the Musical (National Tour) ('15) (percussion)

 - Prior to 2010, various appearances with: Merrimack Valley Players (Methuen, MA), Arlington Friends of the Drama (Arlington, MA), Weston Friendly Society (Weston, MA), Maverick Productions (Boston, MA), Footlight Club (Jamaica Plain, MA), Longwood Players (Boston, MA), and Quannapowitt Players (Reading, MA).